Department of Foreign Affairs (Philippines): Under Marcos

 President Ferdinand Marcos redefined foreign policy as the protection of Philippine independence, territorial integrity and national dignity, and emphasized increased regional cooperation and collaboration.
 He placed great stress on being Asian and pursued a policy of constructive unity and co-existence with other Asian states, regardless of ideological persuasion.
 In 1967, the Philippines launched a new initiative to form a regional association with other Southeast Asian countries called the Association of Southeast Asian Nations or ASEAN.
 It was also during this period that the Philippines normalized economic and diplomatic ties with socialist countries such as China and the USSR, which he visited in 1975 and 1976, respectively.
-The Philippines also opened embassies in the eastern bloc countries, and a separate mission to the European Common Market in Brussels.
+The Philippines also opened embassies in the Eastern Bloc countries, and a separate mission to the European Common Market in Brussels.

 Throughout the 1970s, the Ministry of Foreign Affairs pursued the promotion of trade and investment, played an active role in hosting international meetings, and participated in the meetings of the Non-Aligned Movement.
 The Foreign Service Institute was created in 1976 to provide in-house training to Foreign Service personnel.

 Post-EDSA 1986

 The 1986 EDSA Revolution saw the re-establishment of a democratic government under President Corazon Aquino.
 During this period, the DFA once again pursued development policy, in the active pursuit of opportunities abroad in the vital areas of trade, investment, finance, technology and aid.
 The DFA also revived its efforts to boost the Philippine's role in the Asia-Pacific region.

 During this period, the Philippines became one of the founding members of the Asia-Pacific Economic Cooperation or APEC in November 1989, and an active player in regional efforts to establish the ASEAN Free Trade Area.
 In 1990, the DFA proposed the establishment of more diplomatic missions to the Middle East to improve existing ties with Arab states and to respond to the growing needs of Overseas Filipino Workers in the region.

 In 1991, the Philippine Senate, heeding the growing nationalist sentiments among the public, voted against the extension of the Military Bases Agreement.
 This symbolized the severance of the political and ideological ties which had long linked the country to the United States.
 Also in 1991, President Aquino signed into law Republic Act 7157, otherwise known as the New Foreign Service Law, which reorganized and strengthened the Foreign Service.
 It instituted a Career Minister Eligibility Examination as a requirement for promotion of Foreign Service Officers (FSOs) to the rank of Minister Counsellor, thereby ensuring the professional selection of those who would eventually rise to the level of career ambassadors.

-In the early 1990s, the DFA transferred its offices from the former Library Building of the University of the Philippines Manila in Ermita, Manila to the Asian Development Bank's old headquarters along Roxas Boulevard in Pasay City.
-The Supreme Court of the Philippines took over the Library building, while the ADB moved to Ortigas Center in Pasig City.
+In the same year, the DFA transferred its offices from the former Library Building of the University of the Philippines Manila in Ermita, Manila, to the Asian Development Bank's old headquarters along Roxas Boulevard in Pasay.
+The Supreme Court of the Philippines took over the library building, while the ADB moved to Ortigas Center in Pasig.